Mode selectivity in electron promoted vibrational relaxation of chemisorbed hydrogen on molybdenum and tungsten surfaces: Methods

 \subsection{Electron-Phonon Coupling and Linewidths}

 Harmonic vibrational frequencies and normal modes were calculated from the dynamical matrix, constructed with finite difference displacement of $10^{-3}$~\AA{} with respect to the relaxed atomic positions.
 The calculations of the frequency-dependent electron-phonon rates are based on the electronic friction formalism reported by Box \textit{et al.}\cite{Box2023}, which are implemented in \texttt{FHI-aims} version 20251007.
 For both the vibrational frequencies $\omega$ and rate tensor $\boldsymbol{\Lambda}(\hbar\omega)$, we omitted the degrees of freedom of the metal atoms.
-While this is in line with previous calculations of $\boldsymbol{\Lambda}(\hbar\omega)$ for small adsorbates on metal surfaces,\cite{maurer16, Box2023, stark2025}, it is also well justified for the vibrational modes of hydrogen due to the large mass mismatch between H and Mo and W, which leads to well-separated phonon bands.\cite{Eiguren2008}
+While this is in line with previous calculations of $\boldsymbol{\Lambda}(\hbar\omega)$ for small adsorbates on metal surfaces,\cite{maurer16, Box2023, stark2025}, it is also well justified for the vibrational modes of hydrogen due to the large mass mismatch between H and Mo and W, which leads to energetically well-separated phonon bands.\cite{Eiguren2008} Consequently, the coupling between the hydrogen phonon bands and the metal is weak.

 The frequency-dependent electron-phonon relaxation rate tensor in Cartesian coordinates $\boldsymbol{\Lambda}(\hbar\omega)$ was evaluated using first-order time-dependent perturbation theory (TDPT) for phonons at the $\Gamma$-point, i.e., $\mathbf \qq=0$: